haxandsnax/AnkhUtils/README.md

 The purpose of this script is to add shared features to all your scripts without having to duplicate code.

 ## Getting started
-1. Copy the AnkhUtils script into your `Scripts` folder, alongside all your other scripts
+1. Copy the `AnkhUtils` directory into your `Scripts` folder, alongside all your other scripts

 2. When you first add the utility, you need to modify each script and add the following code